1997 IAAF World Cross Country Championships

 The 1997 IAAF World Cross Country Championships took place on 23 March 1997.
-The races were held at the Parco del Valentino in Torino, Italy.
+The races were held at the Parco del Valentino in Turin, Italy.
 A report of the event was given in The New York Times, in the Herald, and for the IAAF.

 Complete results for senior men, junior men, senior women, junior women, medallists, and the results of British athletes who took part were published.